 - Forget about Twitter and LinkedIn.
 Promoted tweets can target followers of similar accounts to your company, and LinkedIn can target potential customers by job title, seniority, or keyword.

 - Try to fit everything in one ad.
 Try multiple different videos promoting different aspects of your product or services and see how they perform with your target audience.
+Packing multiple concepts into one video just gets confusing for the viewer.

 Thinking about a video?